 Want to become a certified personal trainer?
+What are the steps to become a certified personal trainer?
 Here are ten things I learned after becoming a personal trainer in 2017.

 For whatever reason, however, I had to quit working out with my trainer and kind of got caught in the cycle again.
 You know the one.
 The one where somehow, you go from working out and kicking butt to not doing much at all.
 (Yeah, you know what I mean.)